King and Queen Consort celebrate Asian communities at Buckingham Palace

 The reception took place shortly after Lunar New Year – celebrated by Chinese, South Korean, Vietnamese, Malaysian, Singaporean, Lao, Thai, Mongolian, Bruneian, Indonesian, Japanese, Cambodian, Filipino and East Timorese communities around the world.

-They visited local shops, organisations and communities, and the King joined a conversation about hate crime towards the Chinese and wider East and South-East Asian Communities.
+They visited local shops, organisations and communities, and the King joined a conversation about hate crimes towards the Chinese and wider East and South-East Asian Communities.